 The text of the regulation is “content of extranets and intranets published before 23rd September 2019, or until such time as the website undergoes a substantial revision, whichever is sooner;”.

 Therefore any updates to content after September 2019 would require it to meet accessibility standards including the publishing of an accessibility statement.
-Below are example statements for a Moodle-based VLE:
+Below is a statement for a Moodle-based VLE:

 A large amount of the VLE online content is produced and controlled by teaching staff, and ensuring this content is all updated to comply with the legislation is an enormous challenge.
 IT and e-learning staff need help to manage a major staff training challenge to improve the accessibility of content staff produce.
 There is a need to balance a call-to-action with the risk of panic and push-back.

 Intranet/extranets are not required to comply with the regulations if they do not undergo substantial revision.
 However, if they are newly published or substantially revised on or after 23 September 2019 then they are in scope and will need to be compliant from the date published or substantially revised.